72 Cognitive Biases to Optimize your Conversion Rates

 Click here to download a PDF copy of this article Save to read later or share with a colleague.

-Here are 72 cognitive biases in decision making that will help you optimize your conversion rates:
+Here are 72 cognitive biases that will help you optimize your conversion rates:

 Von Restorff Effect

 The Von Restorff Effect is named after the psychiatrist who first studied it (Hedwig von Restorff), whereby individuals take note of and remember unusual or unique items more rapidly than other more uniform items.

 When you experience two similar things simultaneously or in succession, your perception of the second is influenced by the first.